risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 ---

-[^1]: Here “sampling” is in quotes because the profiler actually captures the call
+[^1]: Here "sampling" is in quotes because the profiler actually captures the call
     stack at every cycle of program execution.
 Capturing a call stack on every cycle of execution is not done in most programs on physical CPUs for a few
     reasons: